 In honor of National Coming Out Day (October 11), we celebrate those who bravely choose to live openly as LGBTQ.
 Coming out is always emotionally charged—not only for the person doing it, but for those they’re telling.
 For LGBTQ teens, who are often reliant on the adults around them for support and protection, the decision to come out can be extra-emotional and filled with uncertainty.
 They may be deeply scared of suffering rejection (or worse) at the hands of loved ones.

 So, as a loving and well-intentioned parent of a child you suspect might be LGBTQ, how can you create and hold positive, safe space for them to come out?
-Here are a few tips:
+Remember the basics:

 Response Center LGBTQ Resources

-- Helpful Links: Explore our list of other sites and organizations that offer helpful LGBTQ-related information to teens (and parents and guardians).
+- Helpful Links: Explore our list of other sites and organizations that offer helpful LGBTQ-related information for Jewish and non-Jewish teens (as well as parents and guardians).